akarneliuk/centos_lab_setup/README.md

 Just download or copy the content of the files on the freshly installed CentOS Linux and execute:
 - `./initial_setup_virtualbox.sh` for installation with Virtual Box
 - `./initial_setup_kvm.sh` for installation with QEMU/KVM

+# Do you want to automate network like a profi?
+Join the network automation course: http://training.karneliuk.com

+(c) 2016-2019 karneliuk.com